-Muscle Tissues: An overview
+Muscle tissues: An overview Virtual Lab

 Did you know that you have more than 600 muscles in your body?
 Some of these muscles help to express your emotions through gesticulation and facial expressions, while the heart beats more than 3.3 billion times over 80 years!
 In this simulation, you will take a closer look at the three distinct muscle tissues we find in the human body and what purpose they serve.